Roland882/AxEnvoys-Addon/README.md

 5. (Optional) Edit the `config.yml` file to customize the time format labels.

 ## Configuration
+**Important**: In the AxEnvoys plugin, set time-format: 1 in its configuration to ensure compatibility with this addon.
 The plugin generates a `config.yml` file in its folder.
 Default configuration:

 ```yaml